 “Whether for major surgery or routine tests, the staff is always so responsive to my concerns and needs,” says Barbara.
 “My favorite treatment has always been the offer of a warm blanket,” she confides.

-Helping Our Hospital Thrive Now and Into the Future
+Helping Our Hospital Thrive

 Barb chose to direct their Legacy Gift to The William G. and Ruth T. Evans Endowed Nursing Scholarship and to upgrade the hospital’s Conference Room, which is used by both the hospital and community.
 Barb knew Sid would have approved of her decision.

-“These hospital projects need financial support now,” says Barb.
+“These projects need financial support now,” says Barb.
 “I’m thrilled to be able to see our gifts in action while I’m still here to enjoy our legacy!”